SofMik/ScanAppReact/README.md

 - **Login:** `sf_student1`
 - **Password:** `4i2385j`
 - You can make a request using **any 10-digit INN** of a Russian enterprise.
-For example, try the INN of the State Hermitage Museum in St. Petersburg: **7830002416**.
+**7830002416** - for example you can try the INN of the State Hermitage Museum in St. Petersburg.

 ---